-The recommended strategy for these sites in the OSU Extension family is to migrate them—to the extent possible—to OSU Drupal 7.
+The recommended strategy for these sites in the OSU Extension family is to migrate them—to the extent possible—to OSU Drupal.
 The migration could be interim or longer-term, depending on how much of the content is relevant, sharable, and appropriate to integrate in OSU Extension’s CMS.

 This strategy is like moving to a new house that needs some work.
 You also decide up front that you’re not taking all your stuff (content) to the new house, and you’ll go through your remaining stuff again if you move in the future.
 We recommend migrating only a portion of content (e.g., no files added before 2013, for example).
-Site managers, faculty, and staff will need some re-training and support to learn how to work in Drupal 7; CWS and ECTU can provide this.
+Site managers, faculty, and staff will need some re-training and support to learn how to work in the new version of Drupal; CWS and ECTU can provide this.

 During Phase 2, EESC will lead collaborative development of a customer-focused web strategy, focusing on integrating or transitioning appropriate content from these sites to the OSU Extension CMS.